drogoganor/ColorPickerWPF/README.md

 Or use the user control itself in your application: `ColorPickerWPF.ColorPickerControl`

 ![screenshot](https://raw.githubusercontent.com/drogoganor/ColorPickerWPF/master/images/Picker2.png)

-Contains two color gradient images to sample from, and custom palette support.

 The user can define their own palette by selecting a color and ctrl+clicking a swatch in the custom colors section (lower right).